praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/add-data-elements-and-rules.md

 Data elements and rules are the basic building blocks of Launch.

-**Note:** New data element types have been added to Launch, which did not exist in DTM.
+>[!NOTE]  New data element types have been added to Launch, which did not exist in DTM.
 Some of the new data element types include Local Storage, Session Storage, Page Info, and Random Number

 This lesson uses all three of these items to make the sample page perform an action.